 1 € donation protects 1 m² of rainforest

-this leaves 60 kg CO2 permanently bound in living biomass
+this leaves 60 kg CO2 permanently stored in living biomass

 you will receive a certificate with the geo-coordinates and an aerial photo of the protected forest area